startup-school-nz/startup.school.nz/content/blog/deep_dive_nelson_august.md

 +++

-The first workshop in our series of _Deep Dive_ workshops is a foundational one where we explore the Golden Circle, Business Model Canvas and the Value Proposition Canvas.
+The first workshop in our series of _Deep Dive_ workshops is a foundational one where we explore the Golden Circle and the Business Model Canvas.
 We will keep coming back to these so if you plan to invest one day a month to work on your business in the coming months, then we highly recommend you come around for this one as these key concepts set you up for a good start.

 If you want to get some preparation before the workshop I highly recommend watching the following TED talk by Simon Sinek
 {{< url-link "How great leaders inspire action" "https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action" >}}